B.S. in Economics

 Gain more quantitative skills as you prepare for the rapidly growing technical sector of the U.S. economy.

-Students may earn a degree in economics at the University of Mississippi three different ways: the Bachelor of Business Administration with a major in economics, the Bachelor of Arts in economics, and the new, more technical Bachelor of Science in economics.
+Students have a choice between the Bachelor of Arts in economics and the more technical Bachelor of Science in economics.
 The quantitative B.S. degree is more suitable for those who wish to prepare for graduate study in economics.
-Students take advanced mathematics, introductory and advanced micro and macro economics, econometrics, and mathematical economics.
+Students in either degree can select an optional emphasis in financial economics or law & economics.

-Using mathematical and statistical models, economists consider how resources such as labor, land, money, and technology are distributed.
 Economics majors gain a broad understanding of the field of economics as well as skills in statistics, mathematics, organization, research methodology, and verbal and written communication.
-The choice of three different degree programs allows students to tailor their studies to different careers.
-The B.S. degree path is the most quantitatively challenging choice.
+The choice of different degree programs allows students to tailor their studies to different careers.
+Optional emphases in financial economics and law & economics are unique strengths of the department.

 A liberal arts education prepares graduates to deal with complexity and change.
 They gain key skills in communication, problem-solving, and working with diverse groups.
 Related careers to economics include actuary, policy planner, stockbroker, bank examiner, labor relations specialist, venture capitalist, cost analyst, market research analyst, development officer, controller, financial planner, fundraiser, lawyer, marketing, chief financial officer, and insurance analyst.